 The cave has many rooms that you will get a chance to spend time in and learn more about.
 I was fascinated by how impressive this cave was to explore; it was much better than I expected.

 There are also formations called cave shields here, and they are only found in 60 caves in the USA.

-We also learned about some of the animal life in here including the packrat, you can see his nest in the below photo.
+We also learned about some of the animal life in the cave, including the packrat, you can see his nest in the below photo.

-The tour ended in the large room in the second part of the cave.
-This room was massive and let in some light, so it was easy to see without the man-added lights in the cave.
+The tour ended in a large room in the second part of the cave.
+This room was massive and let in some light, so it was easy to see without the added lights in the cave.

 When you leave the cave, it is about a half mile back to where you parked, completing your time at Providence Mountains.